Update: We’ve come up with an interactive and comprehensive tool to compare and evaluate the payment gateway providers in Australia.

 If you want to participate in the Beta, you can send a request here.

-eWay is another great option of accepting credit cards in Australia.
+eWay is another great option for accepting credit cards in Australia.
 We’ve heard some great feedback about their support.
-The payment gateway has partnered with over 23 local banks to enable direct deposits for merchants. eWay takes out the hassle of getting paid online and has integrated over 180 Australian shopping carts and has a community of over 500 developers that can help you with setting up the payment gateways.
+The payment gateway has partnered with over 23 local banks to enable direct deposits for merchants. eWay takes out the hassle of getting paid online and has integrated over 180 Australian shopping cart apps and has a community of over 500 developers that can help you with setting up the payment gateways.

 Some of the features of the payment gateways include:

 - No redirecting customers away from your website

 - Reporting tools to help you track transactions

 FatZebra prides itself in understanding the complexities of Australian banks with regards to merchant accounts and online businesses.
 Unlike in the US where more banks are ready to offer merchant accounts, the situation is a little tougher in Australia.
 FatZebra makes it easy for anyone to start selling online and has partnered with major banks in the country including NAB, Bank SA, St. George, Commonwealth Bank, ANZ, and others.